bluerobotics/ardusub-gitbook/introduction/hardware-options/connection-diagrams.md

 * Right click and 'Save image as...' for the full resolution image.

+* Components are not shown to scale, some are enlarged to show connection locations.

 * For clarity reasons, power distribution connections are not shown but the input voltage ranges are.